SD › Chicago › Best Time to Visit

 When is the best time to go to Chicago?

 Chicago’s world-class museums are required to offer free entry to Illinois residents for 52 days of the year.
 Each museum chooses different days to honor free admission, and for those living outside Illinois, free admission is also available on certain days.
-To name a few:
+To name a few:- Sundays are free at the McCormick Bridgehouse, and Chicago Children’s Museum is free on first Sundays for visitors 15 and under.

 Winter is the least crowded time in Chicago.
 Hotel occupancy is at its lowest in early December, January, and February.
 Though the weather is cold and often snowy, this is a perfect time to travel if you’re interested in culture.
 Museums and restaurants will be less congested, and theater tickets will be easy to come by.